larsendt/xhab-spot/notes/pcduino_status.md

 # Things to know about the PCDuinos

-All of them have commit access to the github repositories under Dane's account.
+All accounts named xhab have commit access to the github repositories under Dane's account.
 Use responsibly!

 The primary user is `xhab`.
 Ask Dane for the password (not putting it here since this document is public).